{hagr} Linnaean Classification

 1 Eukarya 4219

 There’s only one domain, Eukarya, present.
-So we don’t have any information on Bacteria or Archaea (single-celled organisms).
+We don’t have any information on Bacteria or Archaea (single-celled organisms).

 If we dig down one level then we find that the Eukarya domain consists of three kingdoms: Animalia, Fungi and Plantae.
 There’s actually a fourth kingdom in Eukarya, Protista, however there’s no data for it in age.